 With a partnership, you will not file a return for your LLC, but rather report profits and losses on your own personal tax return.
 Because you have formed the LLC with a spouse, you are allowed to separate income streams, expenses, and tax credits in proportion to the percentage each spouse owns in the LLC.

-With a corporation, you can choose either a C-corporation or S-corporation classification.
+With an LLC, you can choose either a C-corporation or S-corporation classification.
 C-corporations file a separate tax return, in addition to a personal return.
 In this scenario, you will end up paying tax twice on your dividends (once for the LLC and again as a member).
-S corporations, on the other hand, pass income through to the owner, so that it is reported on your personal return, similar to a partnership.
+S- corporations, on the other hand, pass income through to the owner, so that it is reported on your personal return, similar to a partnership.

 Watch for certain complications that could arise from a participating spouse.
 For example, if your spouse receives compensation for services, it is possible that the IRS would classify the spouse as an employee.
 In this case, the IRS could issue penalties for failing to pay payroll taxes, unemployment insurance, and more.
-If you are uncertain how to classify the role of your spouse, seek advice from an attorney.
+If you are uncertain how to classify the role of your spouse, seek advice from an attorney or tax accountant.

 If your spouse maintains a consistent role at your LLC, consider making them a member of the LLC.
 This can be a helpful step to ensure that liability is avoided.
 By following the terms laid out in your operating agreement, an LLC has the option of adding new members.
 Though operating agreements differ with each company, in general, a new member is allowed when current members agree to it.
 Once the new member is added, the operating agreement must be amended to reflect changes in member interests in voting, profits, and more.
 For assistance with drafting or amending your LLC’s operating agreement consider enlisting the assistance of an attorney that specializes in LLCs.